Italians ramp up London luxury home search

 The latest Knight Frank data shows how political uncertainty also sparks interest in so-called safe haven assets.

 The number of Italians searching for London homes on Knight Frank's website in January was almost 2.5 times higher than the same month in 2012.
-The vast majority of homes are worth more than two million pounds.
+The vast majority of homes are worth more than two million pounds ($3 million).

 Last month a general election in Italy sparked a protest vote that left the country without a workable government, reigniting concerns over a sovereign debt crisis that had begun to ease.